SolaceSamples/solace-samples-semp/README.md

 ## Building and running the Samples

+Refer to the README.md in the `java`, `python` and `ruby` subdirectories for a short description of how to build and run the samples for the programming languages.

-To try individual samples, see the individual tutorials linked from the [tutorials home page](https://solacesamples.github.io/solace-samples-semp/) for full details which can walk you through the samples, what they do, and how to correctly run them to explore SEMP.
+To try individual samples, see the tutorials linked from the [tutorials home page](http://dev.solace.com/get-started/semp-tutorials/) for full details which can walk you through the samples, what they do, and how to correctly run them to explore SEMP.

 ## Contributing